-Sometimes I’ve picked books that focus more on the gift-giving aspect of Christmas rather then Santa or I can’t even imagine presenting this in this area the Nativity.
-These are some books about giving, that happen to be at Christmas but aren’t so much about Christmas.
-Oh, and I like them.
+In the past, I’ve focused on the cultural aspect of holidays around the world — including this set of Christmas books.
+I’ve pulled together books I liked that focus more on the gift-giving aspect of Christmas rather then Santa or — I can’t even imagine presenting this in this area — the Nativity.
+These are books about gifts and giving, that happen to be at Christmas but aren’t so much about Christmas.
+I haven’t done research on this in years, so many of them are on the older side.
+I’d appreciate some new title suggestions to explore.
+Oh, and I like them too.

 Merry Christmas, Matty Mouse, by Nancy Walker-Guye